autopilotpattern/mysql/README.md

 ### Failover via `onChange` handler

-*(Note: this is all TODO and the lock semantic won't quite work like this the way the code is now)*

 The Containerbuddy configuration for replicas watches for changes to the primary.
 If the primary becomes unhealthy or updates its IP address, the `onChange` handler will fire and call into `triton-mysql.py`.
-Replicas will all attempt to become the new primary by writing a lock into Consul w/ CAS.
+Replicas will all attempt to become the new primary by writing a lock into Consul.
 Only one replica will receive the lock and become the new primary.
 The new primary will reload its configuration to start writing its heartbeats as primary, while the other replicas will update their replication configuration to start replicating from the new primary.

 ### Zero downtime promotion of replica to primary